 🌟 Related post: If Williamsport Falls or the fun falls in nearby Fall Creek Gorge Nature Preserve, then learn more from this article: Waterfalls and Windmills

 Located in Logansport, Indiana, France Park Falls is part of an old rock quarry.
 My husband actually grew up in the area and spent many hot summer days swimming and jumping off the rocks.

-These days, there are many areas where you can no longer jump from the quarry (which is probably an excellent rule!), but you can still admire and swim in the nearby rock quarry.
+These days, there are many areas where you can no longer jump from the quarry (which is probably an excellent rule!), but you can still admire the falls and swim in the nearby rock quarry.
 There are a set of stairs to the right (when facing the falls) that you can take to get to the top – have someone stand at the bottom and you can get some pretty fun photos!

 👉 I’m a big fan of these KEEN waterproof hiking shoes – so if you need something perfect for checking out waterfalls, check them out!